rocky-linux/documentation/docs/guides/contribute/style_guide.md

         * You may think of other relevant examples as you create documentation.
     * When speaking of a person of *unknown* or *non-binary* gender, it is now considered acceptable to use “they” as a singular pronoun.
     * When speaking of one’s capabilities, frame answers as *abilities* rather than *limitations.* For example, if you are wondering whether we have documentation about running Steam on Rocky Linux, the answer is not just “no.” Rather, “Sounds like that’s a great place for you to create something to add to our tree!”
 * **Avoid contractions.** This assists with translation efforts.
-The exception to this is when writing something in a more conversational tone, such as blog posts or welcome instructions for new members of the community.
+The exception to this is when writing something in a more conversational tone, such as blog posts or welcome instructions for new community members.

 ## Formatting

 ### Dates

 When possible use the name of the month in the format {day} {Month} {year}.
 However, {Month} {day}, {year} is also acceptable to resolve clarity or appearance issues.
-Either way, to avoid creating confusion, write out month names rather than using a series of numbers.
+Either way, to avoid confusion, write out month names rather than a series of numbers.
 For example: 24 January 2023, but January 24, 2023 is also acceptable—with both preferable over 1/24/2023 or 24/01/2023.

 ### Single-step Procedures